Another Woman’s Husband

 Hardback, paperback and ebook out now in the UK.

-Hardback and ebook out now in the US, paperback out 27 August 2018.
+Paperback and ebook published in the US on 21 August 2018.

 “Another Woman’s Husband by @GillPaulAUTHOR is Another Wonderful Book.
 Loved the seamless blend of fact and fiction.”
 Kathryn Hughes